gvalkov/olympus-photosync/README.rst

 - Olympus E-M10

 However, cameras that use the same media sharing mechanism should work just as well.
-With that mentioned, the list of cameras *probably* work is:
+With that mentioned, the list of cameras that *probably* work is:

 - Olympus E-M1
 - Olympus E-M5